carpentries-lab/good-enough-practices/episodes/03-software.md

 There are extended discussions about research software at the [Software Sustainability Institute](https://www.software.ac.uk/about).

-> ## Software problems
+> ## Potential problems writing code
 > __Discussion__
 >
-> What can go wrong with writing research software?
+> What can go wrong with writing research code?
 >> ## Suggestions
 >> *   I don’t remember what this code does
 >> *   I don't remember why I made this choice